 Potted plants really make your space pop!

-Don’t shy away from bright shades of red, blue, magenta, and orange.
+Choose bright shades like red, blue, magenta, and orange.

-Think bold and dramatic when selecting containers for your patio’s plants, as they can instantly jazz up neutral spaces or shady spots in your yard.
+Think boldly when selecting containers for your patio’s plants, as they can instantly amp up neutral spaces or shady spots in your yard.

 When choosing plants, consider plants with interesting leaves, colors, and of varying heights to give your space dimension and interest.